Do you feel like this around a button pusher personality in YOUR life?

 This can trigger a variety of negative emotions including anger, inferiority, anxiety, etc. The problem is that whenever you act on these negative feelings you will ALWAYS automatically say or do the wrong thing!

-Therefore, as with most difficult people, the first step in dealing with the self-centered self-important narcissist is to prevent yourself from feeling inferior when you are around them.
+Therefore, as with most difficult people, the first step in dealing with the self-centered self-important button pusher personality is to prevent yourself from feeling inferior when you are around them.

 How can you do this?